yrmj/euler-ls/README.md

 # euler-ls
-some Project Euler problems in LiveScript
+Some Project Euler problems in LiveScript.